Basic Concepts and Fundamentals of ACLs

 Direction

-We can apply an ACL before the first phase and the third phase.
-If we apply the ACL before the first phase, the router will process the incoming packets through the ACL.
-If we apply the ACL before the third phase, the router will process the outgoing packets through the ACL.
-We can’t apply an ACL before and after the second phase.
+You can configure an ACL before the first phase and the third phase.
+If you apply the ACL before the first phase, the router will use it to process the incoming packets.
+If you apply it before the third phase, the router will use it to process the outgoing packets.
+You cannot use an ACL before and after the second phase.

 Inbound and Outbound ACLs

 If you use an ACL to filter incoming traffic, it is called an inbound ACL.
-If you use an ACL to filter outgoing traffic, it is called an outbound ACL.
-An inbound ACL cannot filter the outgoing traffic whereas an outbound ACL cannot filter the incoming traffic.
+If you use it to filter outgoing traffic, it is called an outbound ACL.
+An inbound ACL cannot filter the outgoing traffic.
+Similarly, an outbound ACL cannot filter the incoming traffic.

 Order

-Once the access list is implemented, the router processes each packet through the access list.
-For each packet, the router checks each entry in the access list from top to bottom until a match is found.
-Once a match is found, the router executes the corresponding action.
+If an ACL is implemented, the router processes each packet through it.
+For every incoming packet, the router checks each entry of the access list from top to bottom until it finds a match.
+Once a match is found, it executes the corresponding action.
 It does not check the remaining entries for that packet.
-If an access list has multiple entries for the same packet, the router will only execute the action of the first entry from the top.
+If an access list has multiple entries for the same packet, it executes the action of the first entry from the top.

 Deny all